gary918/DataPipeline/README.md

 Meanwhile, 'Get' and 'List' access policies for the Azure Data Factory and Azure Databricks need to be set for the Azure Key Vault.
 ## Future improvement
-If you want to build an end to end machine learning pipeline, you can consider another better solution, which is using Azure Data Factory "Machine Learning" activity to execute an Azure Machine Learning pipeline that will handle the steps such as model training, model evaluation and registration.
+If you want to build an end to end machine learning pipeline, you can consider another better solution, which is to use Azure Data Factory "Machine Learning Execute Pipeline" activity to run an Azure Machine Learning pipeline that handles the steps such as model training, model evaluation and registration.
+Then Azure Pipelines can be used for orchistrating deploying the model in Azure Container Instance, Azure WebApp or Azure Kubernetes Service.
+[MLOps with Azure ML](https://github.com/Microsoft/MLOpsPython) is a highly recommended open source project for you to start that kind of work.

 # Get started with the sample project
 ## Preparation